noahcoleman/ArduinoWorkshop/README.md

 - Turn your Arduino into K.I.T.T. from Knight Rider
 - Fade an LED on and off with code
 - Fade an LED with a potentiometer
+- Change the color of an RGB LED
 - Move a servo with a potentiometer
 - Use a digital input to control some aspect of code
 - Use an analog input to control some aspect of code